vxlabs software development handbook

 This book is a great introduction to website (and to a large extent general UI) usability that gives insight into the mind of that very mysterious being, namely “the user”.

-We use Material Design along with material-ui for our React frontends.
+We generally use Material Design along with material-ui for our React frontends.

 Python